tlongers/doccydoc/sphinx/source/methodology.rst

 **General sources**

-Security Force Monitor collects data about the persons and units that comprise security forces, along with allegations of human rights abuses made against security forces.
+Security Force Monitor collects data about the :doc:`persons` and :doc:`units` that comprise security forces, along with allegations of human rights abuses made against security forces.
 This data is carefully collected from a variety of sources, generally online.
 These include:

 -  Laws of the country;
 -  Official government media;